CrayLabs/SmartSim/doc/orchestrator.rst

 as well as across nodes, and provides low latency data access to many clients in parallel.
 The Redis ecosystem was a primary driver as the Redis module system provides APIs for languages, libraries, and techniques used in Data Science.
-In particular, the ``Orchestrator`` relies on `RedisAI`_ to provide access to Machine Learning runtimes.
+In particular, the ``Orchestrator`` relies on `RedisAI`_ to provide access to Machine Learning runtime's.

 At its core, Redis is a key-value store.
 This means that put/get semantics are used to send messages to and from the database.
 SmartRedis clients use a specific hashing algorithm, CRC16, to ensure